hediyeh-savari/hediyeh-savari.github.io/_portfolio/portfolio-3.md

 <h2>Step 4: Junction Welding Process</h2>

 <div style='text-align: justify;'>
 After the synthesis and centrifugation of silver nanowires, a very high initial resistance is exhibited by them.
-While silver nanowires are being coated on the substrate, they are stacked on top of each other, and at the junction spots, the resistance reaches approximately 10^12 - 10^14.
+While silver nanowires are being coated on the substrate, they are stacked on top of each other, and at the junction spots, the resistance reaches approximately 10<sup>12</sup> - 10<sup>14</sup>.
+Therefore, the necessity for welding silver nanowires arises.
 </div>